AndrewPiroli/rrd-step-changer/README.md

-I rewrote this in Rust, it's way faster, and soon to have more features!
+I rewrote this in Rust, it's way faster (between 20-50x faster depending on input)! , and ~~soon to have more features!~~ already has more features!

 https://github.com/AndrewPiroli/RRD-Treadmill

-I will archive this repository sometime in the future as I become more comfortable with Rust.
+~~I will archive this repository sometime in the future as I become more comfortable with Rust.~~

 &nbsp;